-After an exhilarating hike on the trails, come inside the Pyramid Mountain Visitor Center to experience a variety of interactive educational exhibits about the history and wildlife of the area, including the Lenape Indians and early European settlers, habitats, and how the Wisconsin Glacier shaped the land.
-Adult and Children programs, and scout and school programs are offered year-round, as well as summer camp.
-For a calendar of special events, please visit morrisparks.net.
+After an exhilarating hike on the trails, come inside the Pyramid Mountain Visitors Center to experience a variety of interactive educational exhibits about the history and wildlife of the area, including the Lenape Indians and early European settlers, habitats, and how the Wisconsin Glacier shaped the land.
+Adult and children’s programs, and scout and school programs are offered year-round, as well as summer camp.

 Of Special Note: